ElianCordoba/softwareontheroad/src/content/react-hooks.md

 <a name="use-reducer"> </a>

 # The `useReducer` hook 🎣
   When you have complex state logic, it's a good idea to use a `reducer`.
-If you are familiar with libraries like `Redux` or the `flux pattern` you will understand this at the first glance.
+If you are familiar with libraries like `Redux` or the `flux pattern` you will understand this at first glance.

   ![Redux pattern architecture](/img/react-hooks/redux-pattern.png)